Join the TGIF Committee

 • Attend weekly committee meetings on Wednesdays from noon-1pm (lunch provided)

-• Commit 5-10 hours per week to TGIF, including the weekly meeting
+• Commit up to 50 hours per quarter (based on 5 hours per week) to TGIF, including the weekly meeting

 • Full Academic Year commitment, with potential for monthly meetings during the summer

-• Must occupy two available TGIF roles, e.g. serving on a subcommittee and/or holding a leadership position
+• Must occupy one of two available TGIF roles, e.g. serving on a subcommittee and/or holding a leadership position

 The Green Initiative Fund (TGIF) Committee is a majority undergraduate committee that steward the student fee funded TGIF grant fund.
 This grant fund has typically awarded $100,000 to $200,000 each academic year.
 The TGIF Committee welcomes applications from students in all majors and seeks to build a collegial team that represents the diversity of the UC Davis campus while making wise use of student funds to support projects across the full spectrum of campus sustainability.